Skip to main content

 Wildlife Ecosystems

-The forest provides habitat for woodland mammals typical of central Greek mountain environments, including wild boar, red fox, European badger, stone marten, and the elusive European wildcat in the more remote sectors.
+The forest provides habitat for woodland mammals typical of Greek mountain environments, including wild boar, red fox, European badger, stone marten, and the elusive European wildcat in the more remote sectors.
 Bird diversity reflects the mixture of forest and rocky habitats, with species including rock nuthatch, blue rock thrush, peregrine falcon, golden eagle, and various woodpecker species inhabiting different parts of the landscape.
 The forest streams support populations of freshwater crab, fire salamander, and the Balkan stream frog, while drier areas host Hermann's tortoise, green lizard, and several snake species including the Aesculapian snake.
 Butterfly diversity is notable during spring and summer, with numerous Mediterranean and montane species utilizing the wildflower meadows and forest clearings.

 Flora Ecosystems

 The vegetation exhibits a mosaic pattern reflecting the varied topography, with deciduous oak forests on deeper soils, coniferous stands of black pine and Greek fir on north-facing slopes, and Mediterranean maquis on exposed southern aspects.
-The oak component includes several species—pubescent oak, Hungarian oak, and Turkey oak—creating a diverse deciduous canopy that supports rich understory communities.
+The oak component includes several species — pubescent oak, Hungarian oak, and Turkey oak — creating a diverse deciduous canopy that supports rich understory communities.
 Rocky outcrops and cliff faces harbor specialized chasmophytic vegetation, with ferns, rock-dwelling bellflowers, and cushion plants adapted to the vertical surfaces.
 The ravine bottoms host moisture-loving species including Oriental plane, walnut, and various willows, creating lush galleries that contrast with the drier hillside vegetation.

 Geology